stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 If I was a tier-2 or niche consultancy of 200 to 20,000 employees, below would be my top 3 SaaS technology picks to build a consulting services offering around:

-#### strategy execution
+#### leading a company

 There is only one app that solves [the leadership cycle](https://stratappsaas.com/blog/the-leadership-cycle/ "the leadership cycle") in one digital workspace: [https://stratappsaas.com/](https://stratappsaas.com/ "https://stratappsaas.com/").

-Whilst easy to learn, the product lends itself naturally to driving consulting revenue on both implementations and upselling additional consulting based on real-time insights on what is actually happening inside each client.
-Thereby [creating a win:win:win](https://bit.ly/stratapp-consulting-partners-win-win-win  "creating a win:win:win") for the client consultant and #stratap.
+Whilst easy to learn, the product lends itself naturally to driving consulting revenue on both implementations and upselling additional consulting based on real-time insights on what is happening client side.
+Thereby [creating a win:win:win](https://bit.ly/stratapp-consulting-partners-win-win-win  "creating a win:win:win") for the client, consultant and #stratapp.

 #### employee engagement